-They outline your objectives, identify your target market, services rendered, projected sales and revenue, as well as your marketing tactics, potential expenses and financial plan as a whole.
+They always outline your objectives, identify your target market, services provided, projected sales and revenue, as well as your marketing tactics, potential expenses and financial plan as a whole.

 If you’re a new nail salon, it will contain your startup costs and business structure.
 If you’re an experienced nail salon owner, the plan will show that you have a solid grasp of where your business stands and where you’d like it to be in the future.